 Here you will get the CBSE Class 9 Science notes on chapter 11 ‘Work and Energy’.
-Though these notes we bring a brief description of the important topics from chapter which will help you revise the whole chapter quickly and easily during exam days.
+Though these notes we bring a brief description of the important topics from the chapter which will help you revise the whole chapter quickly and easily during exam days.
 At the end of the notes you can try the questions asked from the discussed set of topics.
 These questions will help you to assess your preparation level and get a hold on the subject.

 Main topics covered in this part of CBSE Class 9 Science, Work and Energy: Chapter Notes, are: